MarcoLodini/windows365/Windows365/link/usb-nfc-reader-support.md

 # USB NFC smart card reader support

-Windows 365 Link supports t USB-CCID (Chip Card Interface Device) compatible near-field communication (NFC) FIDO2 smart card readers that:
+Windows 365 Link supports USB-CCID (Chip Card Interface Device) compatible near-field communication (NFC) FIDO2 smart card readers that:

 - Are compatible with the chip card interface device (CCID)  USB protocol.
 - Have USB base class **0b** and subclass **00**.
-- Use NFC CTAP for FIDO2 sign in.
+- Use NFC Client to Authenticator Protocal (CTAP) for FIDO2 sign in.
 - Don’t require a third-party driver (either from Windows Update or through manual driver installation)
 - Work on a Windows Desktop with the inbox CCID driver.